 The words “insolvent” and “bankrupt” are often used interchangeably when describing a business that can’t afford to pay its debts.
 But the two words actually mean different things.

 Cash flow insolvency refers to the state of financial distress that occurs when a business doesn’t have the cash to meet its financial obligations.
 Balance sheet insolvency is when the value of a company’s total assets (both short-term and long-term) is less than the value of its liabilities.
 Insolvency can be temporary and does not necessarily have a negative impact on the business’s credit scores or viability.
-A business may be able to get out of insolvency without court intervention, sometimes by selling off assets, obtaining credit or factoring invoices to boost short-term cash flow, and/or by working with creditors to restructure debt while making business changes that increase cash flow.
-They often start by focusing on their collections efforts to reduce DSO.
+A business may be able to get out of insolvency without court intervention, sometimes by selling off assets, obtaining credit, or factoring invoices to boost short-term cash flow, and/or by working with creditors to restructure debt while making business changes that increase cash flow.
+They often start by focusing on their collections efforts to reduce days sales outstanding (DSO).
 A business can be insolvent without being bankrupt.

 Bankruptcy, on the other hand, is the legal process that ensues when an insolvent entity goes to court and declares itself as bankrupt.
 Depending on the type of bankruptcy filed, a company may decide to liquidate (Chapter 7) or restructure its debt (Chapter 11).
-Declaring bankruptcy doesn’t always force a company out of business, but it negatively affects its credit rating and, possibly, damages relationships with customers and suppliers and hurts the management team’s credibility with investors.
+Declaring bankruptcy doesn’t always force a company out of business, but it negatively affects its credit rating and, possibly, damages relationships with customers and suppliers, and hurts the management team’s credibility with investors.

-• Chapter 7 Bankruptcy Procedure: A business filing for Chapter 7 bankruptcy is likely past the stage of being able to restructure its debt and, therefore, must either liquidate or cease operations after selling off its assets to pay back creditors.
+- Chapter 7 Bankruptcy Procedure: A business filing for Chapter 7 bankruptcy is likely past the stage of being able to restructure its debt and, therefore, must either liquidate or cease operations after selling off its assets to pay back creditors.
 After the company’s assets are sold, remaining debts are usually written off by the debt holder.

-• Chapter 11 Bankruptcy Procedure: A business can still operate if it files for Chapter 11 bankruptcy, and debts are restructured under the supervision of a court-appointed trustee.
+- Chapter 11 Bankruptcy Procedure: A business can still operate if it files for Chapter 11 bankruptcy, and debts are restructured under the supervision of a court-appointed trustee.
 Debts must still be paid back, but this option gives companies the chance to rectify their financial struggles and reach a state of solvency.

 Note: There is also Chapter 13 bankruptcy, which is essentially the same as Chapter 11 in that it allows the filer to restructure debt.
 But Chapter 13 bankruptcy is available only to individuals and sole proprietorships.